 If you would like to read more about how tension is stored in your body, you can read the page about tension.

-In a session, we will be trying to release the stress in your pelvis, and your whole body and mind.
-By external and internal exploration of the vulva and vagina, we will find restrictions of the fascia.
+In a session, we will be trying to release the stress in your pelvis, your body and your mind.
+By external and internal exploration of the vulva and vagina/penis, scrotum we will find restrictions of the fascia.
 These restrictions lead to muscular trigger points.
 Through gentle, slow stretching of the fascia and massaging of trigger points, we invite the tissue to release the tension.
-With the help of your breath and movement of the body, stored emotions can now move freely through the body while safely being expressed at the same time.
+With the help of your breath and movement of the body, stored emotions can now move freely through the body while safely being felt and expressed at the same time.

 The practitioner will be with you every step of the way and guide you to and through a safe expression of whatever is needed to be felt and expressed.
 As a result, instead of a numb or painful feeling, healthy sensitivity will return, which can lead to more feelings of pleasure during sex.
 Also; healthy, flexible tissue, free from blockages allows the natural self-healing capacity of the body to work its wonders.

-The pelvic floor and vagina will be able to go back to their natural state.
-More connection and awareness of the pelvic area will be experienced.
+The pelvic floor, vagina, vulva, scrotum, penis will be able to go back to their natural state.
+More balance, connection and awareness of the pelvic area will be experienced.
 You will then not only have the ability to strengthen but also to relax the muscles in your pelvic bowl.
 This relaxation is the key to prevent problems due to a tight and/or weak pelvic floor, as mentioned above.